ghc-proposals/ghc-proposals/proposals/0000-extra_maybe_field_selectors.rst

 Motivation
 ----------

 Partial field-selectors could produce runtime errors and this is extremely weak design.
-Also duplicated partial field-selectors could have "magical" type of sub-types.

 This proposal add simplicity, safety and error-less runtime by using ``ExtraMaybeFieldSelectors`` instead of partial field-selectors.